deangeckt/TT_train/README.md

 ## Notice:
 the py files: are the extraction utils, and the notebook is for training. i suggest we have 2 notebooks each.

-## Tasks: (by order)
+## Tasks:
-- labeling the csv in labels/ - WIP - Dean
+- labeling the csv in labels/ - WIP Dean
-- fix "read_data" function in the notebook - convert csv to binary labels
+- fix "read_data" function in the notebook - convert csv to binary labels - WIP Dean.
-training:
 - create Network
 	- LSTM of HW + attention
 	- dataloader (SEQ len , currently 50, maybe 30 ?) (in the end aug goes here)
 - data augmantation + debug - WIP Adi
     - plot landmarks of a frame
     - animate landmarks of a shot
 	- create aug data function
 - 3 models / experiments:
 	all data (both fco fts), just fts, just fco